 - There is no reduction of charges for full-semester-length courses dropped after the fourteenth calendar day of the semester; however, there may be a reduction or loss of financial aid eligibility.

-- Flexibly scheduled courses: Courses which have a beginning or/and ending date different than the first and last weeks of the normal semester schedule are considered flexibly scheduled and have a prorated refund period applied to them.
-A 100% refund is applicable to a flexibly scheduled course dropped in the first 7% period of that course’s semester.
-A 50% refund is applicable to a flexibly scheduled course dropped in the 8% to 14% period of that course’s semester.
+- Refunds for flexibly-scheduled courses: Courses which have a beginning or/and ending date different than the first or last days of the standard semester schedule are considered flexibly-scheduled and have a prorated refund period applied to them.
+A 100% refund is applicable to a flexibly-scheduled course dropped in the first 7% period of that course’s semester.
+A 50% refund is applicable to a flexibly-scheduled course dropped in the 8% to 14% period of that course’s semester.
 No refund is applicable after the 14% period of the semester.

-- Course cancellation: A refund of 100% is made to a student who has registered for courses that have been cancelled by the College, if the student does not change to another course.
+- Refunds for cancelled courses: A refund of 100% is made to a student who has registered for a course that is cancelled by the College, if the student does not change to another course.